 Before Covid-19, Project Sentinel’s work in Hayward and Mountain View consisted mostly of managing the rent control system in place in each city.
 But once the pandemic hit, the cities’ focus turned to evictions.
 Hayward in particular requested mediation services from Sentinel to help the city comply with a wide range of sudden eviction bans.

 “There are state moratoriums, there are local moratoriums, there are court moratoriums.
-There’s just a stack of moratoriums in place,” says Martin Eichner, former director of dispute resolution and housing counseling programmes at Sentinel.
+There’s just a stack of moratoriums in place,” says Martin Eichner, former director of dispute resolution and housing counselling programmes at Sentinel.